telerik/kendo-ui-core/docs/web/window/how-to/restrict-windows-position.md

 ---
-title: Restrict Window positioning
+title: Restrict Window Positioning
-page_title: Restrict Window positioning
+page_title: Restrict Window Positioning | Kendo UI Window Widget
-description: Restrict Window positioning
+description: "Learn how to restrict the movement of a Kendo UI Window to a certain area."
+slug: howto_restrictpositioning_window
 ---

-# Restrict Window positioning
+# Restrict Window Positioning

-The example below demonstrates how to restrict the movement of the Window to a certain area
+The example below demonstrates how to restrict the movement of a Kendo UI Window to a certain area.

-#### Example:
+###### Example

 ```html
     <div id="window">